SofteraLtd/blog-code-samples/med-online-webapp/readme.md

-> Pre-req: Requires Elasticsearch to source data, see [project folder](/med-online-data-load) sample project to help prepare, load sample data to use with this example.
+> Pre-req: Requires Elasticsearch to source data, see [sample data loading project](/med-online-data-load) to help prepare, load test data for this example.

 1) Open a command prompt in the project's root directory (med-online-webapp)